 The second floor includes an office, a bar, gaming area, card room and lounge, as well as storage and cooler areas and the mechanical room.
 The bar connects to a kitchen.
-The gaming area is
+The gaming area is located in the center and adjoins the lounge area in the front center of the building.
+Windows on the front of the second floor enter the office, lounge and mechanical area.
+Windows on the right side enter into the kitchen and stairway, while the card room has three small windows on the rear of the structure.
+There are no second floor windows on the left elevation.

-Staff will also recommend that an interior trash/recycling storage area be provided on this floor.
+9 Staff will also recommend that an interior trash/recycling storage area be provided on this floor.

-PAGE 5 OF 34
+PAGE 5 OF 33

-&lt;sup>8 The staff has requested that the applicant submit a plan showing the size, location and views of these units.
+8 The staff has requested that the applicant submit a plan showing the size, location and views of these units.